 Impact: How will your proposal make a difference?

-Graduate Student Life will convene a selection panel to review proposals and make decisions about funding.
-In this process, the selection panel may request further details about your proposal, recommend minor changes, and/or offer a grant total that is more or less than what you requested.
-All proposals will be acknowledged.
-You will learn if your proposal has been approved within 30 days of submission.
+Graduate Student Life will convene a selection panel to review grant proposals.
+During this process, the selection panel may request further details about your proposal, recommend minor changes, and/or offer a grant total that is more or less than what you requested.
+All proposals will be acknowledged, and you will learn if your proposal has been approved within 30 days of submission.

 If your proposal is accepted, you will receive formal written acknowledgment from Graduate Student Life.
 This includes a contract that spells out terms for acceptance of your grant funding.
 Before receiving funds, you must agree to submit reports to Graduate Student Life on or before stated deadlines.